 Photo by Sonja Langford on Unsplash

 10. Pack Your Own Coffee (or Tea)

 Even hotels with bare-bones amenities understand that caffeine is a basic human right.
 Instead of brewing the generic, individually packaged stuff provided by the hotel, pack your favorite blend in a plastic baggie.
 The familiar scent of your go-to coffee will make waking up in a strange place a little more tolerable.
-Or, if cocktails aren’t your style, pack your favorite teas in a plastic bag to start the morning with your preferred unique flavor.
+Or, if cocktails aren’t your style, pack a sampler set of herbal teas to start the morning with your preferred unique flavor.

 Photo by Ellieelien on Unsplash

 Most hotels are more than willing to provide dishes to guests who ask for them.
 If for some reason you don't feel like going out to dinner, you won't have to resort to eating your favorite chow out of a foam food container.
 It might even trick you into feeling like you're eating a home-cooked meal.

 Photo by Hanny Naibaho on Unsplash